NOTHING puts a dampener on a camping trip quite like waking up in the middle of the night in a wet sleeping bag with water dripping around you.

 - Keep a couple of muslin cloths in your pack for the purpose of mopping up moisture in the tent.
 They are easily wrung out and dried.

 - Gently wipe the walls to prevent drips, but always ensure you do not allow the inner wall to touch the outer layer as this will almost certainly lead to seepage – particularly with polycotton.
 You can always help your case here by regularly checking on guy lines to keep the outer sheet clear of the inner.

-- If your tent is wet, and you are staying in the same location for a while, take the opportunity during the day to fully open the inner, and remove the outer sheet to dry out.
+- If your tent is wet, and you are staying in the same location for a while, take the opportunity during the day to fully open the inner, and remove the outer sheet to dry out (if it’s only wet on the inside of the fly, it is possible to turn it over and put it back over the frame of some tents).
 If rain is an issue, leave the fly in place or, if you have one, create a canopy with a tarp.

 - If you are moving on to a new camp, wipe off as much damp as you can before packing the tent wet in a liner, and make the most of rest stops on your hike to get the tent out to dry.
 When reaching your next camp, pitch the inner fully unzipped, and place the outer somewhere it can have a good airing.

 - If the atmospheric conditions look likely to cause condensation, try to avoid total shelter from the wind (here’s a guide on how to pitch in high winds).
 Instead find a semi-sheltered area that will provide a reasonable breeze to help remove moisture and create a draw from the tent’s vents.
 Keep as many of the vents open as possible and, in good conditions, consider opening up the top of each door zip to aid airflow.